ryiosdev/FiestaUI/README.md

 }
 .fiestaStyle()
 ```
-..1.
-You can also use variations of SwiftUI Button with the `FiestaButtonStyle`.
-For example using `.cancel` "role" ""will automatically adjust the styling for a Cancel button.
+- Note: You can also use variations of SwiftUI Button with the `FiestaButtonStyle`.
+For example using `.cancel` "role" will automatically adjust the styling for a Cancel button.

 ### Internal Festa Sample App
 Bundled inside FiestaUI swift package is a sample app named `FiestaSampleApp`.
-You can use this app to see the FiestaUI library in action
+You can use this app to see the FiestaUI library in action.

 ## Documentation
 The code is documented mainly conforming to the [Swift DocC](https://developer.apple.com/documentation/docc) format.